TheaEggert/TravelTriumph/README.md

   **Troubleshooting**
   - If using Firefox and nothing appears, try turning Enhanced Tracking Protection off.
   - If you are shown text that reads "You need to enable JavaScript to run this app", enable JavaScript in your browser settings, then refresh the page.
+  - For the aforementioned or other problems, sometimes using a different browser can help resolve issues.
 ---

 3. Click/tap the "Select a city" dropdown to reveal a dropdown with five city names.